 With Nest Aware, you can also record continuously, but searching footage is a lot easier thanks to activity zones.
 With activity zones, you are only capturing footage of events that occur in important areas, and can easily organize events.
 For example, I have one zone for my porch, one for the street, and one for the sidewalk – everything else (the sky, other people’s homes) is ignored.
 If I want to find footage of a black car, I can search footage from the street zone.
 Instead of suffering through the process of sorting hundreds of 15-second clips, I can easily select a date, a zone, and review my timeline.
 The timeline will show color coded dots that correspond to activity in my selected zone.

 From the timeline, I can hover my mouse over the colored dots to view a preview of the activity and quickly decide if the footage is relevant (black car) or not.
-Better yet, I can create a time-lapse.
-Using a time-lapse, I can watch everything that happened from 9am until 7pm that day in a matter of minutes.
-In fact, you can cram up to 30 days of footage into a single time-lapse.
+Better yet, I can quickly swipe through days’ worth of footage using either the mobile app or web portal.

 NEST AWARE MOTION DETECTION PROS: Activity Zones are surprisingly accurate and make filtering footage easy.
 Timelapse means you can watch hours of footage in minutes.

-NEST AWARE MOTION DETECTION CONS: Continuous video recording is possible, but sucks bandwidth.
+NEST AWARE MOTION DETECTION CONS: Continuous video recording is great, but sucks bandwidth.